shanet/Adalight/README.md

-This is a fork of the Colorswirl demo for the Adalight project.
-It is currently still under development, but has been extended to support many more options than the original Colorswirl program.
+This is a fork of the Colorswirl demo for the Adalight project which has been extended to support many more options than the original Colorswirl program.
+It was created due to the screen sampling program described in the link below is too slow to use on Linux.
+Thus, it due to the use of GNU functions (namely getopt), it will only compile and run under Linux.

+To use it you'll need to follow the instructions at http://ladyada.net/make/adalight/.

     Usage: colorswirl [options] [device]